andreabertolini1995/V2G-scheduling-optimization/README.md

-# energy_systems_optimization
+# Optimal Scheduling of Vehicle-to-Grid Energy and Ancillary Services
-Profit optimisation of a V2G energy aggregator participating in the ancillary services and energy market formulated as a Convex Linear Problem using the Pyomo modeling language.
+Profit optimisation of a Vehicle-to-Grid energy aggregator participating in the ancillary services and energy market formulated as a Convex Linear Problem using the Pyomo modeling language.